rbretmounet/Autonomous_Drone/README.md

 # Autonomous Drone
 This project is an autonomous drone that uses gps cordinates to plot a path and fly to that destination.
 It has built in gyroscope stabilization allowing it to fly with ease.
-It also has a gps module used to gather crucial data of the drones current altitude, Lattitude, and longituted which is then used to plot and travel its current course.
+It also has a gps module used to gather crucial data of the drones current altitude, lattitude, and longituted which is then used to plot and travel its current course.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 ### Hardware